-Following on the success of Maximising the Quality of Scaling Up Nutrition (MOSUN) (2012-2016), the United Kingdom's Department for International Development (DFID)funded MQSUN+ (2016-2020) provides technical assistance to DFID, Scaling Up Nutrition (SUN) countries and the SUN Movement Secretariat to catalyse multisectoral country efforts to scale up nutrition impact, maximise the quality and effectiveness of nutrition-related programmes, increase innovation in generation and knowledge uptake and develop technical capacity.
-MOSUN+ is a consortium of five Aga Khan University, DAI Global
+Following on the success of Maximising the Quality of Scaling 2016), the United Kingdom's Department for International Development (DFID)-funded MQSUN+ (2016-2020) provides technical assistance to DFID, Scaling Up Nutrition (SUN) countries and the SUN Movement Secretariat (SMS) to catalyse multisectoral country efforts to scale up nutrition impact, effectiveness of nutrition-related programmes, increase innovation uptake and develop technical capacity.
+MQSUN+ is a consortium of five expert organisations: PATH (lead), Aga Khan University, DAI Global and NutritionWorks.